 By the way, please feel free to propose yours.

 The model is under CC-BY-SA license.
 Please remember to mention the authors and the date (Elie Sloïm – Eric Gateau Opquast – 2001).

 If you want to talk about the VPTCS model, about UX, UI, web quality or the Opquast certification, feel free to contact me or the Opquast team

-Note : If you find improvements to this article, please let me know, I hope this can be excused as a french native speaker, with only a slightly dyslexic english sidekick for help (by the way: Thank you Paul Houston for your help and inspiration 🙂
+Note : If you find improvements to this article, please let me know.
+Thanks to Paul Houston for his help and inspiration 🙂

-Note 2: if you don’t mind hearing my very french accent here’s a video where I present a part of this model.
+Note 2: Here’s a video where I present a part of this model.

 Before, during and after the user visits the website.

 With this model, you are not only interested in the interface but in the user experience as a whole.
 The UI or user interface is covered by the three central sections of the model.
 Perception Technical and Content.
 Visibility leads us to take an interest in why and how the user arrived.